About the Collection

 The Collection of Works of Art consists mainly of the works created by eminent artists of the 20th century, which provide an insight into the art trends in Serbia and the former Yugoslavia.
 A smaller part of the Collection comprises works created in the first half of the 20th century: Serbian realist painting is represented by the portraits of Serbian realists Paja Jovanović and Uroš Predić, while the impressionist impulses characteristic of the very beginnings of modern painting are encountered in the work of Milan Milanović and vivid drawings of Ljuba Ivanović.
 Pure art, with pronounced expressiveness and strong colours, is found in the extraordinary works of Zora Petrović and Ivan Radović, while the “intimist silence“ can be recognized in the works of Beta Vukanović and Mladen Josić.
 The impressionist traces over intimist painting of the fourth decade are visible in the works of Mihajlo Petrov.
 The largest part of the Collection consists of the works of artists who lived and created in the second half of the 20th century; they represent a significant overview of postwar Yugoslav and Serbian art.
 The artists whose works are classified into this collection had important roles in our contemporary art: Milo Milunović, Miodrag B. Protić, Marko Čelebonović, Cuca Sokić, Ksenija Divjak, Mladen Srbinović, etc. These works are, before all, a source for studying individual artistic poetics, while, as a whole, they connect their authors and offer a wider picture of contemporary trends in Serbian and Yugoslav art.

 The Collection of Sculptures, within the Art Collection, is a valuable whole, which provides the basis for an insight into the trends of our modern sculpture, its history, directions of development and, before all, individual artistic poetics.
 With respect to stylistic specificities, this series of important artists and art movements starts with Risto Stijović, French student and artist, who introduced modern trends into his artistic expression, while the largest part of the collection contains the works of artists who lived and created during the 20th century, mostly in its latter part.
 This is exactly the reason why it represents a wealth of artistic poetics which manifests itself, before all, in the selection of creative procedures and materials (Ana Bešlić, Sava Sandić, Olga Jančić, Aleksandar Zarin, Mira Sandić, Kosta Bogdanović, Rajko Popivoda).
-Thanks to the continuous purchases by the Ministry of Culture and Information in the last years, the Collection has been increased by the works of artists who belong to younger generations, whose works represent modern trends in Serbian sculpture: Saša Pančić, Željka Momirov, Radoš Antonijević, Marko Crnobrnja, etc.
+Thanks to the continuous purchases by the Ministry of Culture and Information of the Republic of Serbia in the last years, the Collection has been increased by the works of artists who belong to younger generations, whose works represent modern trends in Serbian sculpture: Saša Pančić, Željka Momirov, Radoš Antonijević, Marko Crnobrnja, etc.

 Collection of Copies